‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 French chanteuse Marianne Dissard recorded and toured with members of alt-Americana bands Giant Sand and Calexico.
 Her own desert noir chanson plays effortlessly with contradictions: tender, yet abrasive; melodramatic, but vulnerable; comical and heartbreaking.

-A courageous book of unflinching compassion, 'Not Me' is available from October 15th, 2019 as paperback (first edition quality-printed by CPI Antony Rowe UK), audiobook (read by the author) and eBook, with a cover design by noted British designer Jamie Keenan.
+A courageous book of unflinching compassion, 'Not Me' is available from October 15th, 2019 as paperback (first edition is high quality-printed by CPI Antony Rowe UK), audiobook (read by the author) and eBook, with a cover design by noted British designer Jamie Keenan.

-Of universal interest, Dissard's 'often improbably funny memoir' (Andrew Smith), 'not just painfully but viscerally, brutally honest' (producer John Parish), will speak to anyone who has ever struggled to maintain physical and psychological well-being.
+A vivid inner record of universal interest, Dissard's 'often improbably funny memoir' (Andrew Smith), 'not just painfully but viscerally, brutally honest' (producer John Parish), will speak to anyone who has ever struggled to maintain physical and psychological well-being.

 For years, Dissard orchestrated her public life as a performer around her private disordered world.
 In 2013, at the end of her rope, she flees her hometown of Tucson, Arizona to seek solace back in Europe, a continent she’d left at age sixteen.
 In Paris, Dissard latches on to an intensive yoga teacher training to turn her life around.

-‘Of course, I was scared when I realized I would be speaking my truth after decades of keeping it freakishly hidden or, at best, cryptically whispered in my song lyrics—in French, for more opacity', says Dissard.
+‘Of course, I was scared when I realized I would be speaking my truth after decades of keeping it freakishly hidden or, at best, cryptically whispered in my song lyrics—in French for more opacity', says Dissard.

 ‘Not Me’ is the account of a year spent away from the stage in an attempt to reboot a life plagued by eating disorders.
 Invited to teach, Dissard grabs the chance to learn.
-Focusing on her students, opening up to friendships, she gradually finds her way back to health and connections… and a wooden boat in England.
+Focusing on her students, opening up to friendship, she gradually finds her way back to health and connections… and a wooden boat in England.

 ‘I kept a journal of what I desperately needed to be a momentous year.
 These entries would form the basis of a book about my life, all these years I wasted in exile from myself.
 I don't prettify my truth.
 You have to face the music at some point.'